IliyanZafirov/PersonalFinances/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

 Thank you for choosing the Personal Finance App to take control of your financial journey!
-If you have any questions or feedback, please don't hesitate to reach out to our support team.
+If you have any questions or feedback, please don't hesitate to reach out to me.
 Happy budgeting!